40 Awesome Photo Shoot Ideas:

 The Air Bubbles

 The effect of the air bubbles that are formed around people as they hold their breath looks very cool on camera.
 Underwater sessions can look like oil paintings more than actual photos because the water and bubbles create a surreal backdrop.
-It’s going to be a challenge holding your breath, but getting a waterproof camera is worth it because you’ll have one of a kind images.
+It’s going to be a challenge holding your breath, but getting a waterproof camera or camera cage is worth it because you’ll be able to create one of a kind images.

 #23 – The Mirror Trick

 Mirror photos make for great social media posts.
 This idea is for the people looking to take their portraits to another level.
 Have your subject hold a big mirror in their hand and look in it.
-Your photos will have an added dimension to them because mirrors reflect the image, so you’ll be capturing the front and the back.
+Your photos will have an added dimension to them because mirrors reflect the image, so you’ll be capturing multiple points of perspective.

 The Bigger, the Better